muntahayousaf/developershub-datascience-internship/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Muntaha Yousaf**, a Data Science Intern passionate about transforming raw data into meaningful insights through analytics and machine learning.
+Hi, I'm **Muntaha Yousaf**, a Data Science & Analytics Intern passionate about transforming raw data into meaningful insights through analytics and machine learning.

 Throughout this internship, I worked on real-world datasets covering: